JerryI/wljs-docs/docs/frontend/Tutorial/Dynamics.md

 ## Architecture
 All dynamics in terms of what you expect from Mathematica's experience happens on the frontend's side, i.e. in your browser.

+The core engine for that is used from [WLX Library](https://jerryi.github.io/wlx-docs/docs/WLX/dynamics#dynamic-symbols) (WLJSTransport package).

 Some expressions are meant for to be executed on frontend, i.e. not defined on the Kernel, then a user do not need to specify explicitly what and when should happen.
 In other cases, a user can use `Offload` attribute or `CreateFrontEndObject` to tell explicitly Wolfram Kernel pass an expression without evaluation to the frontend.
 Therefore one can play around with a way of splitting your code-base to archive the maximum flexibility and performance.

 :::tip